 Here are the issues:

 - You need reach, or “zoom”.
-Birds rarely move close and “pose” for photographs, (although every once in a while!
-I once came across a Pileated Woodpecker, less than 10 feet away, who spent five minutes pounding the heck out of a log!).
-But as a guide, greater than 40x zoom is often needed.
+Birds rarely move close and “pose” for photographs, But as a guide, greater than 40x zoom or 400-600mm lens is needed.

 - Decide what the prize is.
 For more than adequate and sometimes great shots for ID and pleasure, a bridge camera with zoom 40x or greater is all you need.
 I cannot recommend Coolpix cp600 enough, but the competitors all have equivalent cameras and I’m sure they are good.
 For way under $1000, you get a light, compact camera with all the quality and zoom you’ll need.
 And it’ll take the landscape, family, pet, holiday and sunset shots as well.